• Skip to primary navigation

 • Ice Cubes.
 The steam from the ice cubes helps crisp up the outside of the french bread!
 A special trick for perfect homemade french bread.

-Let the homemade french bread cool completely, then wrap in plastic wrap and put in an airtight container or plastic bag in the refrigerator.
+Wrap cooled bread in plastic wrap and put in an airtight container or plastic bag in the freezer.
 Thaw at room temperature or wrap in foil and thaw in the oven set to warm (about 200 degrees F).

 Nutrition